ethstorage/goe-cli/README.md

-# eths-git-remote
+# goe-cli

-**eths-git-remote** is a decentralized Git solution designed to manage repositories on-chain.
+**goe-cli** is a decentralized Git solution designed to manage repositories on-chain.
 It provides two main components:

 1. **Wallet CLI** – manage your blockchain wallets.
 2. **Repo CLI** – manage repositories and permissions on-chain.
-3. **Git Helper** – integrates with standard Git commands using the `eths://` protocol.
+3. **Git Helper** – integrates with standard Git commands using the `goe://` protocol.

 ---